ophir91/Iplab_5/README.md

 and save the file in __your__ Drive (__File --> 'save a copy in Drive'__).

-Then make sure you are using GPU as describe above.
+Make sure you are using GPU.

 Now you will need to upload your image and the pretrained neural network (net.pth) from the lab folder: